fbpx

 Are you curious about why double invoicing is a problem for your business?
 Any of the following reasons could be the cause of your duplicate invoices problem.

-Do you have an easy way to see which invoices have been paid, which need to be sent out, and which ones are past due?
+Do you have an easy way to see which invoices have been paid, which need to be sent out, and which ones are past due or unpaid invoices?

 If you can’t clearly see the state of your invoices, you’re setting yourself up to have problems with double invoicing.
 Sometimes invoices get sent out multiple times because people can’t tell that they’ve already been sent.